 Training offers, accompanied by meaningful certification, should be stimulated.
 These should be addressed to the different target groups involved in Cultural Heritage and their position in the 'digital workflow', broken down into different steps or stages and distinguished between technology skills, curatorial issues and decision or policy making needs.
 Interdisciplinary approaches are necessary to address all the needs and skills required for DCH.
-Such trainings should lead to a recognized certification that will ensure specialisation or a multidisciplinary profile.
+Training programs with e-learning possibility, for higher specialization.
+Such trainings should lead to a recognized certification that will ensure specialization or a multidisciplinary profile.
 In general, theoretical and technical parts should be taken into consideration together, in order to create a complete training programme.
 Universities and schools conducting technical education should teach the relevance of cultural background information for the understanding of digital representations of cultural heritage objects.
-Universities and schools conducting education in history, art history, archaeology and related sciences should teach the relevance of technical education.
+Universities and schools conducting education in history, archaeology and related sciences should teach the relevance of technical education.